jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 <img src="../../public/photos/settle-carlisle-railway-1.jpeg" />

 Beyond here, the path began losing its battle against nature.
-Two separate streams rushed down a nearby hill and across the stones, eroding much of the path and forcing a choice between teetering across slippy stones or hopping a narrower section of flow - the latter my preferred option.
+Two separate streams rushed down a nearby hill and across the stones, eroding much of the path and forcing a choice between teetering across slippery stones or hopping a narrower section of flow - the latter my preferred option.
 The second stream, completely engulfing the path, forced its maintainers to build a diversion and bridge to circumvent it.
 Benefits of the national park catering to the needs of [Yorkshire Three Peaks](https://www.yorkshiredales.org.uk/things-to-do/get-outdoors/yorkshire-three-peaks/) hikers, even inadvertent ones such as myself.

 <img src="../../public/photos/settle-carlisle-railway-2.jpeg" />

 At this stream I hopped across to the left and ascended a faint trail towards a bridge over the line.
 This grass-covered span looked barely traversed and perplexingly led nowhere, only a descent to another stream beyond it.
 No matter, I was here for the view.

 To the north, Blea Moor tunnel, seen under the next bridge on my route.
 To the south, the curve by Blea Moor signal box, and still unfulfilled promises of Ingleborough.
-From the opposite end of the bridge I found a promising spot looking south; no obstructions, good elevation, compelling enough scenery, and a sense of this strip of metal blasted through the countryside.
+From the opposite end of the bridge, I found a promising spot looking south; no obstructions, good elevation, compelling enough scenery, and a sense of this strip of metal blasted through the countryside.
 Its only detraction: garish metal boxes and signalling.

 <img src="../../public/photos/settle-carlisle-railway-3.jpeg" alt="The Settle-Carlisle railway line curves away to the left.
 On its far side, Blea Moor signal box.
 The Yorkshire Moors to both sides, and thick cloud on the horizon." />